 Who gets admitted to selective universities and why?
 Who should benefit from university resources?
 When controversies erupt, what values should guide their resolution?
-This course addresses enduring ethical questions on campus.
-By exploring the values (e.g. justice, equality) that underlie campus debates (about free speech, admissions, intellectual property, etc.) participants will gain insight into their role at the university, reflect on the norms that shape their training, and learn to recognize how campus policies reflect inherent institutional values.
+This course will address perennial ethical questions on campus.
+We will explore the values (e.g. justice, equality, diversity) underlying campus debates (about admissions, free speech, student integrity policies, and intellectual property) Participants will gain insights about their role at the university, learn to recognize values inherent in campus policies, and reflect on norms that shape their training.

 - Anne Newman, research director, McCoy Family Center for Ethics in Society